 Although the hormonal coil is more than 99% effective at preventing pregnancies while in use, it has no permanent effect on your future fertility.

 Your fertility will return immediately after removal, meaning you could conceive straight away.
-If you are not planning to get pregnant, it is a good idea to start a new and effective method of contraception prior to your IUS removal.
+If you are not planning to get pregnant, it is a good idea to start a new and effective method of contraception prior to your coil removal.

 There is a risk of pregnancy if there has been any penetrative sex in the 5 days before the coil is removed.